Entrance to Lx Factory

 Lx Factory has several cafés and restaurants with outdoor seating

 It’s a major weekend brunch spot, and the site of a popular market on Sundays, selling everything from crafts to fashion and accessories, both new and second-hand, as well as fruit and vegetables from various producers of the Lisbon region.

 None of the buildings have been renovated, keeping their dilapidated exteriors and the industrial architecture of the interiors.
 There are shops and restaurants maintaining the defunct machinery, while some cleverly incorporate contemporary design.
 Overall, these are some of Lisbon’s most interesting spaces to shop or dine at.

 The Ler Devagar bookstore at Lx Factory

-Not to be missed is the Ler Devagar bookstore, which has been listed among the world’s most beautiful.
+Not to be missed is the Ler Devagar bookstore, which has been listed among the world’s most beautiful in the Daily Mail and the Financial Times.
 It took over a former printing shop, and the books are stacked up to the ceiling, while on the upper floor is the old printing press.

 One of the pieces of street art that welcome you to Lx Factory - a bee made from trash

 All around are examples of street art, some by Lisbon’s and Portugal’s prominent street artists.
 A striking piece can be seen by the entrance -- a giant bee made by Bordalo II using pieces of trash.